About Unicode Technical Notes

 Before acceptance for posting, the Notes are reviewed

-by a group designated by the Unicode Technical Committee.
-The only
+by a group designated by the

 criteria for submission are that in the judgment of the reviewers the

-subject matter is useful and the content does not contravene The
+subject matter is useful and the content does not contravene the

-Unicode Standard or Unicode Technical Reports.
+Unicode Standard or other

 The suggested submission format is HTML using the

-Technical Note Template.
+Unicode Technical Note Template.
 Alternatively,

 an author may supply a document in PDF format or in another HTML